Get stories and expert advice on all things related to college and parenting.

-Although your son or daughter may no longer be living under your roof, some things will stay the same.
+Although your freshman may no longer be living under your roof, some things will stay the same.
 Most important: know that your child will always love and need you.
 But there are a lot of changes ahead as well.

 If you don’t hear from them as much as you’d like, especially in the beginning, don’t be too concerned.
 When my sons were in college, days and days would go by without any communication from them.
 Your student will be busy making new friends, learning their way around campus and settling into a new routine.
 It may be hard for you to adjust to hearing about their new life in pieces; you’ll have to fit those pieces into a larger picture as you would a puzzle.

-If you are anything like me, that may be really difficult.
-While I can guarantee your student will make mistakes along the way — they’re supposed to — they will also make great comebacks.
+If you're anything like me, that may be really difficult.
+While I can guarantee your student will make mistakes along the way (they’re supposed to), they will also make great comebacks.

-With a child off to college, your family dynamic will change.
-Of course you’ll miss your son or daughter, but you’ll also have the opportunity to focus more attention on other family members, including yourself.
+With a student off to college, your family dynamic will change.
+Of course you’ll miss your child, but you’ll also have the opportunity to focus more attention on other family members, including yourself.

 Most of all, know that it’s okay to let go.
 You’ve done everything to make sure your student is prepared.
 They’ve got this.
 And so do you.